What does permanent recruitment cost and what am I paying for?

 A robust recruitment process conducted by a skilled recruitment team is not a small or simple task.

+A significant amount of time, effort and expertise goes into finding and hiring the best available candidate.
 When you consider a placement fee of between 14% and 25% of salary, it might be tempting to opt for in-house recruitment, but before you go down the DIY route, let’s unpack what you’re paying a recruitment partner to do.

 What are you paying for?